 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a container not built for the load.
-For these tear-offs, we route in a heavy-duty 30-yard bin featuring reinforced sides and a heavier floor plate; we cap the fill volume well below the visual rim to keep axle weight legal.
-This low-wall profile moves on a lowboy for stability.
-We also offer a general construction debris service for your mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a bin that was not built for the load.
+We route a 30-yard container equipped with reinforced sides and a heavier floor plate for these jobs: we cap fill volume below the visual rim to maintain safe axle weight.
+Our lowboy transports this low-wall unit, which differs from our general construction debris service.
+We set the container level to keep your site clean.

 Same-day Pickup for Fast Roof Project Turnover